 Renal failure.
 Hepatic failure.
 GI hemorrhage.

 Risk of renal or hepatic injury/failure, GI hemorrhage; may be fatal (monitor).
 Advanced disease or co-morbid conditions.
 Increased risk of acute kidney injury or liver failure in pediatrics from acute illnesses associated with volume depletion or overchelation; monitor frequently.
 Renal tubular toxicity including Fanconi Syndrome.
 Obtain baseline serum ferritin level, monitor monthly and adjust dose accordingly.
 Measure serum creatinine in duplicate before starting therapy; monitor for eGFR changes, renal toxicity weekly during 1st month then at least monthly thereafter; more frequently if pre-existing renal disease or decreased function.
 Obtain urinalyses, serum electrolytes to evaluate renal tubular function.
 Measure serum transaminases, bilirubin before initiating therapy then every 2 weeks during 1st month, then monthly.
 Monitor blood counts; interrupt therapy if cytopenias develop.
 For NTDT syndromes: obtain LIC by liver biopsy prior to starting therapy, monitor LIC every 6 months.
 Monitor for severe skin reactions (eg, Stevens-Johnson syndrome, toxic epidermal necrolysis, DRESS, erythema multiforme); discontinue if suspected and do not restart.
 Do baseline auditory and ocular exams, then every 12 months; if disturbances occur, adjust dose or suspend therapy.
 Elderly: monitor.
 Pregnancy.
+Advise females of reproductive potential to use non-hormonal method of contraception.
 Nursing mothers: not recommended.

 Iron chelating agent.